 About Lindsey Clark

-Lindsey Clark is an editorial writer for the magazine.
-She assists with social media content creation and advertising outreach, and has been published both in print and online for seven years now.
-Lindsey loves to write about a range of subjects, and some of her recent favorites have been the romance bookish community, authors, and trendy topics, like concerts, thrifting, and social media.
-She also covers stories about local businesses/organizations, history, and events.
-Lindsey is so glad to be a full-time member of the Main Street team after graduating Summa Cum Laude from Marist College in May 2024, earning a B.A. in English Writing.
-Lindsey can be reached at lindsey@mainstreetmag.com.
+Before moving to London where she is now pursuing her master's degree in publishing, Lindsey Clark was an editorial writer for the magazine.
+She assisted with social media content creation and advertising outreach, and was published both in print and online for over seven years.
+Lindsey loved to write about a range of subjects, and some of her favorites were authors, community businesses, and trendy topics, like concerts, thrifting, and social media.
+She also covered stories about local businesses/organizations, history, and events.
+Lindsey became a full-time member of the Main Street team after graduating Summa Cum Laude from Marist College in May 2024, earning a B.A. in English Writing.

 Stories close to home: An interview with local author Jorge Sanchez on the insightful, uplifting impact of writing life experiences